 Large-scale projects contain a myriad of aspects that require the standardization of testing tools.
 These tools must match the testing components.
 Typically on a larger scale, these components will evolve as the project continues to iterate.
 BlueFletch will determine all of these aspects for your project as well as help define a system for accurate and prompt reporting.
 Helping determine the frequency of your daily, weekly, monthly, quarterly, and yearly deliverables are more effectively achieved with proper estimates and planning with a linear roadmap for releases and iterations.

-A key benefit of automating a large-scale project is that the test suites evolve from detection of bugs to prevention of bugs, which is ideal for a long-term success.
-A higher level of visibility, especially amongst large departments, helps business, technology and team members all stay in the loop of the current capabilities and limitations of their products.
-Providing quality metrics with test case management and implementing continuous integration of your project helps you stay ahead of your deliverables as well as giving you the room to innovate and compare your product against market competition.
+A key benefit of automating a large-scale project is that the test suites evolve from the detection of bugs to the prevention of bugs, which is ideal for long-term success.
+A higher level of visibility, especially amongst large departments, helps business, technology, and team members all stay in the loop of the current capabilities and limitations of their products.
+Providing quality metrics with test case management and implementing continuous integration of your project helps you stay ahead of your deliverables as well as gives you the room to innovate and compare your product against market competition.

 As a client, you are left with test coverage that improves with every version release of your product.
 The BlueFletch QA Team will also integrate with your current testing workflow if you have one established.
 If you do not have a testing workflow, we are able to curate for you the most beneficial tests and hand them off to you so that your company is able to run, maintain, and execute these tests with ease and confidence.